-Father Pat's Pastoral Ponderings
+Father Pat's Pastoral Ponderings Time in Two Senses

 Our English word "time" bears a double burden, which in more sensible languages (like Italian) is carried by two different nouns.
 Thus, our "time" can mean a point in time: an instance or event (Italian volta).
 Our English "time" can also mean something fluid: a passage of time, or time in sequence (Italian tempo).